adriankreiner/airGR_GM/README.md

 -   `UtilsRunModel.R`: Get ice melt and SWE as output.

--   `RunModel.R`: Minor changes regarding parameter
+-   `RunModel.R`: Minor changes regarding parameter.

-### 2. Lapse rate for temperature and precipitaiton
+### 2. Lapse rate for temperature and precipitation

+The modification for the lapse rate for temperature and precipitation includes changes to existing functions, such as:

+- `DataAltiExtrapolation_Valery`: Possibility to add custom daily temperature lapse rates and altitudinal correction factors for precipitation.

+- `CreateInputsModel`: Possibility to add custom daily temperature lapse rates and altitudinal correction factors for precipitation which is used in `DataAltiExtrapolation_Valery`.

 ## Installation
 ### Prerequisites

 Before installing airGR_GM, ensure you have the following prerequisites